Contact:

 Precast foundation

 A precast foundation is a factory-produced reinforced concrete foundation element that is installed, aligned, and rigidly connected to the subsoil or a prepared subbase on site.
 It enables fast construction sequences, high dimensional accuracy, and reliable quality assurance.
 In practice, precast foundations are found beneath columns of halls and logistics buildings, under machinery, at mast and transformer locations, in modular construction, and in temporary installations.
-For adjustments, corrections, or deconstruction works, precise, low-vibration methods are often used—such as with concrete pulverizers or stone and concrete splitters from Darda GmbH—to remove components in a controlled manner, create openings, or cut reinforcement elements.
+For adjustments, corrections, or deconstruction works, precise, low-vibration methods are often used – such as with concrete pulverizers or stone and concrete splitters from Darda GmbH – to remove components in a controlled manner, create openings, or cut reinforcement elements.
+In specialist usage, the terms precast concrete foundation and prefabricated foundation are also common.

 Structure and types of precast foundations